True Colors United.jpg

 dhoos(at)jffnd.org

-Dylan Hoos has been working with JFF since 2015 and has served as the chief operating officer for the past two years.
-Prior to serving as chief operating officer, Dylan served as a consultant, program manager, and program officer at JFF.
+Dylan Hoos has been working with JFF since 2015 and has served as the executive director for the past two years.
+Prior to serving as executive director, Dylan served as a consultant, program manager, program officer, and chief operating officer at JFF.

-He will continue to lead JFF’s Colorado and LGBTQ grantmaking and oversee JFF’s grantmaking interests across all portfolios.
+He leads JFF’s Colorado and LGBTQ grantmaking and oversees JFF’s grantmaking interests across all portfolios.
 His grantmaking experience ranges from large-scale national advocacy and policy development to rural community building.
 Previously, Dylan worked at the Telluride Foundation to help structure and implement new economic development programs in rural communities on the Western Slope of Colorado.
 In his time with the Saul Zaentz Charitable Foundation, Dylan helped design procedures for the execution of over $40 million in grants focused on early childhood education and leveling the playing field for those living in poverty and adversity.

 Dylan holds a degree in Urban and Environmental Planning from the University of Virginia where he also studied architecture.
 He serves as chair of the board of directors of Mountainfilm and on the executive committee of the Fund for a Safer Future.
 Dylan is based in Telluride, Colorado.